Form I-765WS is a worksheet to be used by EAD (work permit) applicants that are also filing under one of the following eligibility categories:

 If you are not applying for work authorization under one of these two eligibility categories, you do not need to complete and file Form I-765WS.

-If you do fall into one of these two eligibility categories, complete Form I-765WS and file it with Form I-765, Application for Employment Authorization.
-It’s a required component of your application.
+If you do fall into one of these two eligibility categories, complete Form I-765WS and file it with Form I-765.
+USCIS requires it as a part of your application.

 What counts as income on Form I-765WS?

 Current annual income is the total of your earnings within the last 12 months.
 This includes money earned “under the table” in cash.
 If family members helped support you, you should add a value for the support you received.
 Scholarships that provide you with money for academic purposes do not count as income.
 On the other hand, scholarships that provide for living expenses do count as income.

 Additionally, money that is gifted to you in a lump sum that you keep in your savings account is an asset.
 You do not need to count it as income.

 First, it’s not mandatory to provide an explanation.
 This is an optional field.
 USCIS wants to determine whether you have an economic need in order to warrant the issuance of a work permit, also known as an Employment Authorization Document (EAD).
 People work for many reasons so there are many valid answers.
 It isn’t necessary to prove that you are going into poverty – you only need to demonstrate that you have a need.
 Even if you are getting by (income is greater than expenses), you may need to work because: